yolookings/yolookings/README.md

 **`Student Developer Programmer`**

 Hello!
-I'm Maulana Ahmad Zahiri, or (Lana), a college student who is exploring the world of programming with passion.
-Currently, I'm studying in the IT field and aspire to establish an inclusive programming community in Indonesia, a place where everyone can learn and grow together without limitations.
-If you are interested in collaborating or exchanging ideas about programming, you can contact me via the email page ``maulanazahiri31@gmail.com.`` Then to conclude, let us together create a supportive environment for growth and innovation in the world of programming!
+I'm Maulana Ahmad Zahiri, or (Lana) , an IT student passionate about programming.
+Aspiring to build an inclusive programming community in Indonesia where everyone can learn and grow together.
+Open to collaboration and idea exchange—let’s innovate and support each other!

+📩 Contact: maulanazahiri31@gmail.com

 ### 🤝🏻 Connect With Me